 The parades feature people dressed in costumes, including medieval costumes.
 People in some areas hold a communal meal or party after the parade.

 The Day of Saint Dionysius (Sant Dionís) is also in October 9th.

-Expect 24°C daytime maximum temperatures in the shade with on average 6 hours of sunshine per day in Valencia in October.
+Expect 24°C daytime maximum temperatures in the shade with on average 6 hours of sunshine per day in October.
 Don’t miss it!